dr-prodigy/autobang-c64-10liner-pur80/README.md

 Any other string = start race

 ###  Technical notes
-The game works PRINTing the road with new semi-graphic lines at the bottom of the screen (thus triggering system scroll routine, pretty slow still working as needed), while drawing "sprites" (car and pines, made of simple chars as well) through video/color RAM POKEs, so to leave the cursor position always at the bottom of the screen, simplifying the code and reducing overhead.
+The game works PRINTing the road with new semi-graphic lines at the bottom of the screen (thus triggering system scroll routine, pretty slow yet working as needed), while drawing "sprites" (car and pines, made of simple chars as well) through video/color RAM POKEs, so to leave the cursor position always at the bottom of the screen, thus simplifying the code and reducing overhead.

-Track structure is coded in sectors through DATA value pairs (format: `[turn direction X], [sector length Y)], ....`).
+Track structure is coded in sectors through DATA value pairs (format: `[turn direction X], [sector length Y)], ....`), scattered throughout the code.

 All sound effects are handled by SID voice #1, initialized once and then reprogrammed on-the-fly between sawtooth (engine sound while racing) and noise (bang) waveform when needed.
 Closing the program "gracefully" with Q ensures the sound is silenced before leaving.

-Game is compatible with all C=64 versions (real/emulated) and even with the first 2 kernals (when drawing chars via POKE, color RAM is always explicitly set).
+To provide better graphics, provided code is compatible with R3 KERNALs only (video color RAM fix).
+As PUR-80 it can be adapted for any C=64 versions, changing 4 bytes on line 5, at the expense of smaller trees (1 char only).

 (c) 2021 by M.Montel (dr-prodigy): [find me on github](https://github.com/dr-prodigy/)